tremo123/Ogar-unlimited/.github/CONTRIBUTING.md

 #  Rules for editing

-1. Make sure to test your changes, Before opening a pull request.
+1. Test your changes
-2. Make sure to follow the rules designated by Micheal Hobbs.
+2. Make sure to follow the rules designated by Micheal Hobbs here

 #  Rules for pull requests

-1. Make sure to test your changes, Before opening a pull request.
+1. Test your changes
 2. Listen well to hound bot
 3. Provide a description of what it does
 4. Make sure to follow the rules designated by Micheal Hobbs here